cncf/telecom-user-group/whitepaper/cloud_native_thinking_for_telecommunications.md

 <a name="1.4"></a>
 ## 1.4 Cloud Native Network Functions

-A cloud native network function (CNF) is a cloud native application that implements or facilitates network functionality.
+A cloud native network function (CNF) is a cloud native application that implements a network functionality.
 A cloud native network function consists of one or more microservices, and has been developed using Cloud Native Principles including immutable infrastructure, declarative APIs and a “repeatable deployment process”.

 An example of a simple CNF is a packet filter which implements a single piece of network functionality as a microservice.
 A firewall is an example of a CNF which may be composed of more than one microservice (i.e. encryption, decryption, access lists, packet inspection etc...).